-Below are the maps for each leg of the 2018 Alaska Relay.
-The Course Maps for the 2019 course should be available by spring 2019.
+Below are the maps for each leg of the 2021 Alaska Relay.

 All of these maps are included in the official "The Alaska Relay Race Guide" which should be either printed or downloaded to a device that will be with you on the course.

 You can view the full course map or download a printable copy by clicking the appropriate link below.

 The Alaska Relay divisions are a little different than some other races, so please review them carefully.

 |Open||One or more team member under the age of forty.|